Catholic Stuff (2018)

 There are other problems as well:

 • Today's Catholic churches are noted for lengthy, rambling, poorly-written homilies.
 I wish all sermons were restricted to five minutes.
 If you can't get your point across in that time, you're trying to cover too much ground.
 Or bloviating.
+George Burns once said, "The secret of a good sermon is to have a good beginning and a good ending … and to have the two as close together as possible."

 • The seemingly never-ending sexual abuse crisis was engendered by a hierarchy that has too often blamed the victims, not dealt with perpetrators in a swift and decisive manner, and the image of the clergy that has been tarnished by scandal.